Hi beautiful,

 - Exhale slowly through your mouth.

-- Repeat this process for 5-10 minutes.
+- Repeat this process for 5-10 minutes to calm your mind and relax your body.

 Use Guided Imagery for Sleep:

-Address Potential Sleep Disorders
+Potential Sleep Disorders

 Common Sleep Disorders and Symptoms: